Lonicera sempervirens ‘Major Wheeler’

 What Size is Honeysuckle Vine ‘Major Wheeler’ for Sale Online?

 Plants ship in a greenhouse-grade grow pot and are appropriately sized for their container at the time of shipment.
+Plants are established and ready to continue growing once planted in the landscape.
 If you have specific sizing or planting questions, please

 contact us.